Stuart Soane

-Stuart Soane (born 5 November 1987) is a Scottish footballer who plays for Forres Mechanics in the Highland Football League.
+Stuart Soane (born 5 November 1987) is a former Scottish footballer who last played for Forres Mechanics in the Highland Football League.

 He began his career after signing a full-time contract with Inverness Caledonian Thistle in the summer of 2005, having come through the club's youth system.
 He made his debut in a 2–0 defeat of Falkirk on 3 May 2006.
 He left the club in the summer of 2007.

 Later that summer he signed for Peterhead on a part-time contract.
 Soane then signed a contract to play for Highland League side Huntly in July 2008.

+In July 2011, Soane left Huntly and signed for fellow Highland League side, Formartine United, before signing for Forres Mechanics in the summer of 2013, where he played until retiring in July 2022.